 Over the last four years, at ACI’s winter International Conference on the FCPA, enforcement officials have repeatedly placed special emphasis on two specific compliance areas: risk assessments and monitoring.

-To be sure, these officials have discussed many of the essential elements of an effective anti-corruption compliance program, including tone from the top, internal reporting mechanisms, trainings and third-party due diligence (FCPAméricas has posted summaries from 2011, 2012, 2013 and 2014).
+To be sure, these officials have discussed many of the essential elements of an effective anti-corruption compliance program, including tone from the top, internal reporting mechanisms, trainings and third-party due diligence.
 But this year, as in the past, they spent an inordinate amount of time talking about the “bookends” of compliance; namely, (1) the risk assessments from which companies should design their compliance programs and (2) the monitoring and testing that should occur after implementation to ensure that the programs are implemented effectively.